MalavyaRaval/Image-Denoising/Image-Denoising/README.md

 A Non-Local-Means algorithm implementation using NVIDIA CUDA.

-`/results/` contains the results produced by using AUTh's High Performance Computing (HPC) infrastructure.
+`/results/` contains the results produced by using Perlmutter's High Performance Computing (HPC) Nodes.

 `/results/image/` contains the visual results produced by running the implementations and  contains the images used to produce the results.